blurgyy/dt/docs/features/index.md

 :::info
-This chapter and its subsequent sections illustrates why these features are desireable and how `dt-cli` solves them in an elegant way.
+This chapter and its subsequent sections illustrates why these features are desirable and how `dt-cli` solves them in an elegant way.
 For explicit configuration examples, please refer to the <sub>[[**Examples**](#)]</sub>
 links after each feature below.
 :::